Camp Swigert

 In the 20th century, Green County continued to evolve and modernize.
 Agriculture remained an important industry, but manufacturing and service sectors began to grow, contributing to the county's economic development.
 Today, Green County is known for its picturesque countryside, historical landmarks, and welcoming community.
 It continues to honor its heritage while embracing the opportunities of the present.

-This timeline provides a concise overview of the key events in the history of Green County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Green County, Kentucky.

 • 1803 - Green County is formed from portions of Lincoln and Nelson counties.